bioint/DSEO/docs/index.md

-## The Data Science Education Ontology (DSEO) is a collection of concepts that aims to support learning needs in data science.
+## The Data Science Education Ontology (DSEO) is a collection of concepts that aims to capture learning needs in data science.
 It was designed with a data science practicioner's workflow in mind.

 <span style="color:black">Download the DSEO ttl file on [Github](https://github.com/bioint/DSEO) or on [BioPortal](https://bioportal.bioontology.org/ontologies/DSEO).</span>